SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/07-Homework.md

 An HTML page holds **two text fields** with ids "**firstNumber**" and "**secondNumber**".
 Write a function to **subtract** the values from these text fields and display the result in the **div** named "**result**".

+Here is a link for the [resources](https://mega.nz/file/TBAEQBbB#SK4IzellJvgovh6jJkt9UtQp9Tv1oPgDWEwrJc9BXBw) for this task.

 ## HTML and JavaScript Code

 Implement the above to provide the following functionality: